- Understanding YouTube Analytics: What is It and What Metrics Can You Track?

 - From the left menu, select Analytics.

 And that’s it.
 You’re officially in.
-From here, you can now click on different tabs based on the video or channel metrics you want to examine, see how your channel (or each one of your videos) performs, and a ton of other interesting data.
+From here, you can now click on different tabs based on the YouTube statistics you want to examine, see how your channel (or each one of your videos) performs, and a ton of other interesting data.

 We’ll take a look at them together in a moment.